top of page

 Dissociative Absorption:

-Dissociative absorption in my experience with clients has been the most common type of dissociation.
+In my experience with clients today, dissociative absorption is the most common type of dissociation.
 Dissociative absorption is when an individual gets absorbed entirely in something unrelated to the painful event.
-This can include zoning out, day dreaming, getting lost in scrolling on social media/television/reading and more.
+This can include zoning out, day dreaming, getting lost and losing time by scrolling on social media/binging television/reading and more.
 This type of dissociation is escapism.
 This is like the brain's way of saying "I will flood myself with something else so I am not flooded with the pain of the event".

 How is dissociation treated?